eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

     az iot hub create --resource-group MyResourceGroup --name {YourIoTHubName}
     ```

-    > Note: The Basic tier is **not supported** by this guide as it requires cloud-to-device communication.

-1. After the IoT hub is created, view the JSON output in the console, and copy the `hostName` value from the following named field to a safe place.
+1. After the IoT hub is created, view the JSON output in the console, and copy the `hostName` value to a safe place.
 You use this value in a later step.
+The `hostName` value looks like the following example:

+    `{Your IoT hub name}.azure-devices.net`

 ### Register a device